Shuo-Wang-UCBerkeley/2023-fall-assignment-W251-Kubernetes-Final_Project/README.md

 - [ ] Deploy your application to `AKS` similar to labs 4/5
 - [ ] Run `k6` against your application with the provided `load.js`
 - [ ] Capture screenshots of your `grafana` dashboard for your service/workload during the execution of your `k6` script
-- [ ] Feel extremely proud about all the learning you went through over the semester and how this will help you develop professionally and enable you to deploy an API effectively during capstone.
+- [ ] Feel extremely proud about all the learning you went through over the code/files and how this will help you develop professionally and enable you to deploy an API effectively during work.
 There is much to learn, but getting the fundamentals are key.

 ## Helpful Information